arcanecode/KQL_Pluralsight_Course_2022/README.md

 Each folder contains the code samples for a course.
 See the individual folder for each course for more details on the course.

-You can find a lis tof all my courses at the Info page on my blog, [http://arcanecode.me](http://arcanecode.me).
+You can find a list of all my courses at the Info page on my blog, [http://arcanecode.me](http://arcanecode.me).
 As new KQL courses are created they will be added to this info page.

 ---